top of page

 “Why so high?”

-This is where they tell you what’s really driving them.
+This is where they reveal what’s truly motivating them.

 Listen closely, because this is the core of your follow-up messaging and proposal.